hurwitzlab/planet-microbe-datapackages/HOT_DeLong_Timedepth_series/README.md

 ## sampling_event
 This table was generated using the cast information from BCO-DMO.
 Briefly, unique sampling event where derived from the cruise ID, the cast and station number and the ISO-DateTime.
-Sampling event ID were generated as follow: "expeditionName_cruiseID_stationCast"
+Sampling event ID were generated as follow: "expeditionName_cruiseID_stationCast" No sampling event could be inferred for the sample SAMMN11874827